khxia/khxia.github.io/src/posts/cpp/move-semantics.md

 const int& r3 = 1 + 2; // okay to bind to an rvalue
 ```

-On the other, we can actually take the reference of **rvalues** as well.
+On the other hand, we can actually take the reference of **rvalues** as well.
 We represent this using the double ampersand sign: `&&` in the declarator.

 One difference with the single `&`, is that we can ONLY bind this to `rvalues`.